UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 ## Inspecting a FastQC Report

-The left hand menu contains a series of click-able links to navigate through the report, with a quick guideline about each section given as a tick, cross or exclamation mark.
+The left hand menu contains a series of clickable links to navigate through the report, with a quick guideline about each section given as a tick, cross or exclamation mark.

 #### Questions